alexhuynh0530/stock-analysis/README.md

 #### Original Script Code and Analysis

-In the original script, we loop through the tickers and use a nested loop to loop through rows of data.
-To calculate total volume for each ticker, we look at the first column to see if it matches a specific ticker and if it does then we add the volume.
+In the original script, we loop through the tickers and use a nested loop to loop through the rows of data.
+To calculate total volume for each ticker, we look at the first column to see if it matches a specific ticker and if it does then we add the volume and continue adding the volume for each row that ticker is a match.
 We also store the starting price data as a "Double" data type and look at the first column to see if it matches the specified ticker for that loop iteration while making sure the ticker before that row does not match.
 We also store the ending price as a "Double" data type and match the ticker while making sure the ticker after that row does not match.
 Before we loop through the next ticker iteration, we print out the data for ticker, total volume, and calculate the return by dividing the ending price by the starting price.

 ```
 '3) Prepare for the analysis of tickers.